Routhleck/routhleck.github.io/_pages/includes/intro.md

-I am a Ph.D student from Academy for Advance Interdisciplinary Studies(AAIS), Peking University.
+I am a Ph.D student at Academy for Advance Interdisciplinary Studies(AAIS), Peking University.

 I graduated from School of Software Engineering, Beijing Jiaotong University with a bachelor's degree.